NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ```

 ### [sWR](#swr) -> [StepC WA](#stepc-wa)
-You can cancel out of [Stay Arts Waving Riegel](#swr) super early meaning this has ridiculous {term}`DPS` if you can make use of the small time window.
+You can cancel out of [Stay Arts Waving Riegel](#swr) with a Step Dodge input super early meaning this has ridiculous {term}`DPS` if you can make use of the small time window.

 ```{hint}
 You can cancel out of the {term}`PA` safely at 0.18 seconds.